marcin-chwedczuk/_blog/_posts/2019-01-06-read-only-does-not-mean-immutable.md

 It demonstrates that `IReadOnlyList<T>` can change even during duration of a single method!

-So what should we do to void this class of bugs?
+So what should we do to avoid this class of bugs?
 Option one is to use old and proven defensive copy
 technique:
 {% highlight csharp %}